kensho-technologies/graphql-compiler/README.md

 ```

 In the future, we plan to add `SchemaGraph` generation from SQLAlchemy metadata.
 We also plan to
-add a mechanism where one can query the `SchemaGraph` using GraphQL queries.
+add a mechanism where one can query a `SchemaGraph` using GraphQL queries.

 ### Cypher query parameters
 RedisGraph [doesn't support query parameters](https://github.com/RedisGraph/RedisGraph/issues/544#issuecomment-507963576), so we perform manual parameter interpolation in the